natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-47D-23-RA%20(China).md

 '''Pros:'''

-* Great bomber destroyer against a lone bomber
 * Excellent high altitude performance
-* If taken care of, can easily fly without half a wing
-* Muscle car with wings, excellent at Boom and Zoom tactics
+* Excel at Boom and Zoom tactics
-* 8 M2 Browning machine guns are accurate at a longer range than most cannons at its BR
+* 8 beginner-friendly M2 Browning machine guns: accurate, deadly, and have large ammo pool
 * High speed, even while stock
 * Very durable which semi-compensates with its lacklustre turn rate
-* Plenty of ammo which is forgiving for bad aimers / beginners
-* Can easily escape enemies with its high speed for its rank
 * Great multirole aircraft, can carry various bombs and rockets, acting as an interceptor or ground-attack aircraft
-* Is a nice platform to get use to the later P-47 with better speed & loadout

 '''Cons:'''

-* Frontal armour can easily be penetrated by 20 mm rounds
-* Can easily snap a wing when even the slightest gunfire hits it
-* Poor stall characteristics
+* High stall speed leading to poor low-speed performance
-* Mediocre climb performance (side climbing recommended)
+* Mediocre climbrate (side climbing recommended)
-* Slow and hard to manoeuvre at low altitudes
-* Larger than average fighter
+* Larger than average fighters like [[Fw 190 (Family)|Fw-190]], [[Yak-1]]
-* Poor overall performance when mounting payloads
+* Payloads greatly reduce overall performance
-* After attacking ground targets, the P-47 lacks the altitude to Boom & Zoom enemy fighters
 * Big engine easily hit during a head-on attack
 * Worse cockpit visibility than in the other bubble canopy P-47s
 * No armour protection for pilot from behind